prototypefund/Digital_Bargeld-docs/api-merchant.rst

   **Response:**

   :status 200 OK:
     The exchange accepted all of the coins.
-The body is a `PaymentResponse`_.
+The body is a `PaymentResponse`_ if the request used the mode "pay", or a `PaymentRefundResponse`_ if the request used was the mode "abort-refund".
     The `frontend` should now fullfill the contract.
   :status 412 Precondition Failed:
     The given exchange is not acceptable for this merchant, as it is not in the